Anticipate Financial Issues to Improve Divorce Settlements

+Every person pursuing a divorce should have clear goals for settlement.
 These goals should be shared and refined with both the attorney and the divorce financial analyst.
-Depending on your goals, you and your team will need to ask several questions to focus the settlement process on a number of issues.
+Depending on your goals, you and your team will need to ask a number of questions to focus the settlement process on a number of issues.
 These issues may influence every aspect of your divorce from discovery to negotiations to settlement.

 - What about your situation could justify deviations to standard child support guidelines?